 At any point, if the users feel like they no more want to receive such content on their email addresses, they should be able to unsubscribe.

-How: Include an easily accessible unsubscription link on the emails itself or on the website for the users to use.
+How: Include an easily accessible unsubscribe link in the emails or on the website.

 Most of the time, it is wise to have both options, giving more control to the users.
 And that is precisely what data protection laws like GDPR aims to do.